foster55f/palette-picker-be/README.md

 ##### 1. Create a Project
 POST path:`/api/v1/projects`
-This Post requires title, email and password.
+This Post requires title.
 Logic is built in to verify a title is included.
 Format of POST body:
 ```js
 {